eXomorph-Games/eXomorphStyleGuide/C#.md

 ### Structs/Small Classes:

-*Small Class* denotes a Class that is used in the classic "struct" form but is to be allocated on the heap and should be passed by refernce.
+*Small Class* denotes a Class that is used in the classic "struct" form but is to be allocated on the heap and should be passed by reference.

 *Small Classes* may contain public non-static variables.
 These structures should only have a small number of helper-methods.

-Variable must be at the top of the structure with helper-methods below.
+Variables must be at the top of the structure with helper-methods below.

 ## Method Calling